halsafar/libtmx-parser/README.md

 # TODO
-- Parse objects
 - Parse terrain
 - Remove c++11 requirement
-- Fix error reporting
-- Check for NULLs and report errors
+- Check for NULLs and report errors on certain 'required' attributes
-- Go C

 # COMPILING
+## Requires libs
+- [TinyXml2](https://github.com/leethomason/tinyxml2) is being used, as it is very lightweight and game dev friendly

 ## Required files
 - tmxparser.h
 - tmxparser.cpp